WebexCommunity/WebexPythonSDK/README.rst

 Contribution
 ------------

-webexteamsdk_ and it's sister project ciscosparksdk_ are community development projects.
+webexteamssdk_ and it's sister project ciscosparksdk_ are community development projects.
 Feedback, thoughts, ideas and code contributions are most welcome!